mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 There exists many congestion control algorithms.
 Each of them has been designed for a given context, i.e. a range of applications and a range of Internet paths.
-For instance, Reno {{Reno}} has been designed for optimizing the web use-case on common Internet paths.
-Westwood {{Westwood}} is a modification of Reno to better accommodate Internet paths with a high bandwidth-delay product, such as satellite links.
+For instance, NewReno {{RFC6582}} has been designed for optimizing the web use-case on common Internet paths.
+Westwood {{Westwood}} is a modification of NewReno to better accommodate Internet paths with a high bandwidth-delay product, such as satellite links.

 Efforts to restructure congestion controllers within a common framework have been presented in past works such as {{CCP}}.
 Such a framework eases the